House subpoenas its own, grave new norm after Jan. 6 attack

 “It’s setting a very jarring and dangerous precedent,” said Rep. Peter Meijer of Michigan, who was among the handful of Republicans who voted to impeach Trump over the insurrection.

-On Friday, the subpoenas for McCarthy and the five Republican lawmakers were served as the committee investigating the Jan.
+On Friday, the subpoenas for McCarthy and the four Republican lawmakers were served as the committee investigating the Jan.
 6, 2021, attack on the Capitol is wrapping up its initial phase.
 Public hearings are expected to begin in June, and the panel is still determining whether to call Republican senators to testify.

 While the summons for McCarthy and the other Republican lawmakers was not wholly unexpected, it amplified concerns over the new norm-setting in Congress.